SungardAS/aws-services-billing/README.md

 - ContainterImageTag: `latest`

-- EncryptionLambdaName:

-  Enter the `NAME (not ARN) of the encryption Lambda Function`.
-If you didn't already deployed the Encryption Lambda Function, see <a href="https://github.com/SungardAS/aws-services-encryption">here</a> to deploy the Lambda Function to Encrypt Environment Variables.

 - GitHubPersonalAccessToken:

   `Access Token` for CodeBuild to access to the this Github repository.
 (See <a href="https://help.github.com/articles/creating-an-access-token-for-command-line-use/">here</a> to find how to generate the access token).